 Using Class and Instance variable Together

-In the above example, we have created two ‘Book’ objects of the same publication but of different categories.
-Since their publication are same but the type is different therefore we have defined
+In the above example, we have created two Books of the same publication but of different genre.

-In conclusion, use a class variable when you want to have same value for all objects otherwise use an instance variable.
+We should use class variable when we want to have same value for all the instances (objects), otherwise use an instance variable.